phritolay/macos-development-setup/README.md

 > eval "$(ssh-agent -s)"
 > ```
 >
-> 2 - If you're using macOS Sierra 10.12.2 or later, you will need to add the following to your `~/.ssh/config` file to automatically load keys into the ssh-agent and store passphrases in your keychain.
+> 2 - If you're using macOS Sierra 10.12.2 or later, you will need to add a `~/.ssh/config` file to automatically load keys into the ssh-agent and store passphrases in your keychain.
 >
-> ```Ini
-> Host *
->  AddKeysToAgent yes
->  UseKeychain yes
->  IdentityFile ~/.ssh/id_rsa
+> ```shell
+> curl -L https://raw.githubusercontent.com/phritolay/macos-development-setup/master/Users/user-name/.ssh/config > ~/.ssh/config
 > ```
 >
 > 3 - Add your SSH private key to the ssh-agent and store your passphrase in the keychain.